Are LLMs Smarter Than Chimpanzees? An Evaluation on Perspective Taking and Knowledge State Estimation: Experiments

 \subsection{Main Results}

+The results are shown in Table \ref{table:main_results}.
+For knowledge-sensitive action prediction (KNP), most models perform near-randomly — especially open-source models.
+Among leading models, Claude-4.5-Opus and Gemini-3-Pro achieve the highest performance at around 0.7.
+Analysis of their reasoning processes reveals that they consider knowledge states when predicting character actions (Case shown in Fig. \ref{fig:case3}).
+However, their understanding of knowledge states still needs improvement, revealing a gap with human performance of 0.92.

-As shown in Table \ref{table:main_results}, most models achieve near-random performance.
-For logic error detection (IKD), many leading models perform only slightly better than random (0.5) in the \textit{binary classification task}.
-For instance, GPT-5 (high) achieves 0.57, DeepSeek-R1 reaches 0.59, and Claude-4.5-Opus shows the highest performance at 0.66.
-In the \textit{localization task}, performance is even lower—DeepSeek-R1 achieves 0.54, and Gemini-3-Pro reaches 0.36.
+For logic error detection (IKD), many leading models perform only slightly better than random in the \textit{binary classification task}.
+For instance, GPT-5 (high) achieves 0.58, DeepSeek-R1 reaches 0.61, and Claude-4.5-Opus shows the highest performance at 0.68.
+In the \textit{localization task}, performance is even lower—DeepSeek-R1 achieves 0.55, and Gemini-3-Pro reaches 0.38.
 An interesting finding is that different models also exhibit distinct judgment tendencies: GPT-4o shows a strong bias toward determining stories are logically consistent, while Gemini-3-Pro shows the opposite tendency.
 As a result, although some models display high performance on either the positive set (stories with no errors) or the negative set, the overall performance is poor.
 Human performance is also not particularly high, largely due to the lengthy context.
-If we highlight the events containing the error and the relevant knowledge, their localization performance on negative set increases from 0.61 to 0.86.
+If we highlight the events containing the error and the relevant knowledge, their localization performance on the negative set increases from 0.61 to 0.86.

-For knowledge-sensitive action prediction (KNP), most models also perform near-randomly — especially open-source models.
-Among leading models, Gemini-3-Pro and Claude-4.5-Opus achieve the highest performance at around 0.7.
-Analysis of their reasoning processes reveals that they consider knowledge states when predicting character actions (Case shown in Fig. \ref{fig:case3}).
-However, their understanding of knowledge states still needs improvement, revealing a gap with human performance of 0.92.

 \paragraph{Effect of Scale.} Comparing LLMs with different parameter counts, such as LLaMA-3.1 (8B vs. 70B) and Qwen3 (8B, 32B, MAX), we see that model scaling improves performance only slightly.
 This suggests that knowledge estimation and tracking may not be easily solved by scaling alone.